tainacan/blocksy-tainacan/README.md

 Then move all files to a folder inside WordPress plugins folder (`wp-content/plugins`);

-Donwload and activate the theme Blocksy;
+Download and activate the theme Blocksy;

-Go ahead, enable Blocksy theme and have fun ;)
+Then you just have to enable Blocksy theme and have fun ;)